 Professor Pratt joined Queen’s Law in 2003, having previously taught at the University of Queensland and the University of Alberta.
 He served as Associate Dean, Graduate Studies and Research in 2015 and 2016.
 Professor Pratt teaches a range of subjects in private law, including contracts, torts, remedies, and advanced issues in contract law.

 Professor Pratt pursues research along two fronts.
 The first straddles the disciplines of law and philosophy, and is devoted primarily to understanding the role of intention and consent in the creation and extinction of legal and moral obligations.
 He has written widely on the philosophical foundations of voluntary obligations, such as those that are generated by contracts and promises.
-Professor Pratt also pursues research on the law of damages, a difficult area of law that he thinks has been understudied in Canada.
-In his work he aims to bring clarity to certain practically important problems in the assessment of damages for private law wrongs.
+Professor Pratt also pursues research on the law of damages.
+At the end of the day it is the remedy that matters to litigants, and the law governing the award of damages is of tremendous practical importance.
+Professor Pratt aims to clarify how damages for certain kinds of private law wrongs are assessed.

 - Contract law